MP ‘will not be complicit’ in approving assisted dying law in safeguards call

 Her colleague Florence Eshalomi told the Commons that she too opposed the proposal to legislate for assisted dying, as a result of “inadequate safeguards against the coercion of minority communities”.

-At Friday’s debate about the Terminally Ill Adults (End of Life) Bill, Ms Shah tried to amend the proposal so that a person would not meet the requirements for an assisted death “solely as a result of voluntarily stopping eating or drinking”.
+Ahead of Friday’s debate about the Terminally Ill Adults (End of Life) Bill, Ms Shah tabled an amendment so that a person would not meet the requirements for an assisted death “solely as a result of voluntarily stopping eating or drinking”.

-Kim Leadbeater, the Labour MP for Spen Valley who proposed the Bill, told MPs that people would not qualify for an assisted death solely on the basis of an eating disorder.
+Kim Leadbeater, the Labour MP for Spen Valley who proposed the Bill, accepted the change.

-But Ms Shah, the MP for Bradford West, said she had spoken to the parents of a girl who had “diabetes and complexities of anorexia”.
+Later in the debate, Bradford West MP Ms Shah, said she had spoken to the parents of a girl who had diabetes and complexities of anorexia.

 “If the safeguards in this Bill fail, even once, it will be a young woman like Jessica who dies, it will be parents like Leslie and Neil who lose a child.
 That is a terrible tragedy no family should ever have to endure,” she said.